How To Stay Warm: Tips and Tricks for Cold Water

 - Get a GREAT Wetsuit (or Drysuit): If it is really cold you are not going to stay warm in a $99 suit.
 Do your research and get the suit you need.
 Be sure and get a suit with fully sealed seams and get the proper thickness for your air and water conditions.
-In general the more you spend on a suit the warmer and more flexible it will be.
-Remember this will be something that you will be keeping and using for years.
-Check out our Wetsuit Guide here.
+In general, the more you spend on a suit, the warmer and more flexible it will be.
+Wetsuits last for years so be sure to get a good one that will keep you warm.
+Check out our Wetsuit Guide here for how to select a suit and some pointers on booties, gloves, and beanies.

-- Use Caution: Remember if you are riding in cold weather to be safe.
-Be sure and ride with a friend, don't go out as far, and stay away from offshore winds.
-A long swim can lead to hypothermia and major problems.
+- Use Caution: If you are riding in cold weather be safe!
+Never ride alone, don't kite out farther than you want to swim in, and stay away from offshore winds.
+Remember cold water will absorb your body heat quickly and a long swim can lead to hypothermia or other major problems.

-- Bring Warm Water: Put some warm water in sealable containers or jugs and bring it along.
-Nothing feels better than a nice warm water shower after a cold session.
-Another trick is to put your wetsuit in warm water right before you put it on.
+- Bring Warm Water: Put hot water in sealable containers or jugs and bring it along.
+Nothing feels better than dumping warm water down your suit after a cold session.
+Another trick is to put your wetsuit in warm water right before you put it on, kind of like using a warm towel fresh from the dryer.
 This is especially nice if your wetsuit is wet from yesterday's session.

-- Sealed seams are your friend: Sealed seams keep cold water out and warm body heat in which is super important if you plan on riding in cold conditions.
+- Sealed Seams are your Friend: Sealed seams keep cold water out and warm body heat in which is super important if you plan on riding in cold conditions.
 Make sure your wetsuit, gloves, and booties all have sealed seams.
+Sealed and taped seams are even a step better with extra internal tape on the inside to stop water from entering your suit.